suyuan32/simple-admin-doc/src/guide/basic-config/simple-admin-tools.md

 ## API command

-> The command is the same as goctl but you should use goctls instead.
+> The command is the same as goctl, but you should use goctls instead.

 ```shell
 $ goctls api -h